Hartford Art Galleries, Museums, Supplies & More

 If you want to check out the best art galleries and museums in Hartford you can head to:

-Daniel Wadsworth, one of the first significant American art patrons, established the Wadsworth Atheneum Museum of Art in 1842.
+Daniel Wadsworth was one of the first significant American art patrons and he established the Wadsworth Atheneum Museum of Art which is open from noon to 5pm Thursday through Sunday all the way back in 1842.
 Its collections of nearly 50,000 works of art span 5,000 years and feature drawings, paintings, sculptures, and decorative arts.

-The Amistad Center, housed within the Wadsworth Atheneum Building, includes a large collection of art, artifacts, and popular culture objects that document the experience, expressions, and history of persons of African American heritage.
+The Amistad Center is housed within the Wadsworth Atheneum Building and includes a large collection of art, artifacts, and popular culture objects that document the experience, expressions, and history of persons of African American heritage.

-For the past 90 years, The Bushnell has been a focal point of life in your area, serving as a one-of-a-kind meeting space for arts, education, and community events.
-The Bushnell, as a vibrant 21st Century performing arts center, presents, develops, inspires, and shares the finest in the performing arts; and, in collaboration with others, acts as a catalyst to improve education, promote economic development, and foster a sense of community in Central Connecticut.
+For the past 90 years The Bushnell has been a focal point of life in your area serving as a one-of-a-kind meeting space for arts, education, and community events.
+The Bushnell presents, develops, inspires, and shares the finest in the performing arts as a vibrant 21st Century performing arts center.

 Members of Hartford Fine Art & Framing are all creative individuals with extensive experience in art buying and commissioning, picture framing, and design.
-There’s a lot to see in their lovely gallery and frame store.
-Oils, photographs, pastels, watercolors, sculptures, and fine crafts are available.
+There’s a lot to see in their lovely gallery and frame store where oils, photographs, pastels, watercolors, sculptures, and fine crafts are available.

-The Davison Art Center houses Wesleyan’s art collection, which is mostly comprised of graphic art and photography.
-In its study room they assist teaching, learning, and research, and in its gallery they give public exhibitions.
+The Davison Art Center is open from noon to 4pm every day but Monday when they are closed housing Wesleyan’s art collection which is mostly comprised of graphic art and photography.
+In its study room they assist teaching, learning, and research and in its gallery they give public exhibitions.

-Wesleyan University’s Center for the Arts began in the autumn of 1973, located in an eleven-building complex designed by Kevin Roche/John Dinkeloo Architects.
+Wesleyan University’s Center for the Arts began in the autumn of 1973 located in an eleven-building complex designed by Kevin Roche and John Dinkeloo who are Architects.
 Crowell Concert Hall, World Music Hall, CFA Hall, CFA Theater, Davison Art Center, and the Ezra and Cecile Zilkha Gallery are among the performance and exhibition locations.

 The Great Hartford Arts Council does some great work for the whole community and while we don’t really know which section to put them in they definitely deserve a shout out so we are just going to throw them in here.